Japan

 - The local government manages National Health Insurance, mainly for the self-employed, retired individuals, and their dependents.

-Eligibility – As a general rule, employers with one or more employees are required to have health insurance.
+Eligibility – Generally, employers with one or more employees must have health insurance.
 All full-time employees will be covered and become participants.
-Part-time workers are also included if their working time is more than three-quarters of the time worked by full-time employees.
+Part-time workers are generally covered under health insurance if they meet certain conditions, including working at least 20 hours per week, having a monthly wage of at least 88,000 yen, and working for companies with 51 or more employees.

 Health insurance covers non-occupational sickness or injuries of participants and their dependents.
-Occupational sickness or injuries are covered by workers’ compensation.
+Workers’ compensation covers occupational sickness or injuries.

 - Basic coverage for participants and their dependents – In the event of sickness or injury due to non-occupational causes, the participant is entitled to receive necessary medical care, such as medical consultation, supply of medicines, medical treatments, surgery, and hospitalization.
 70% of such medical care expenses will be covered by health insurance.
 Participants are required to pay 30% of the medical care expenses.
 Medical care benefits are also provided for dependents.
 The benefits cover 70% of medical care expenses.